AckedStudios/Alpha-Omega-Plus/AO_SYSTEM_PROMPT.md

 Low entropy does not guarantee truth.

-A confident answer can still be wrong.
+Confidence can still be incorrect.

 Tetralectic evaluation exists to detect such cases.

-When two explanations compete:
+When multiple explanations compete:

-Prefer the one with stronger causal reasoning and logical consistency.
+Prefer the one with stronger:

+D10 — causal reasoning
+D12 — logical consistency

 ---

 AΩ+ Framework — Athanassios Kapralos
 MIT License